 Extremely uniform, small heads with good wrapper leaves.
-Inner leaves are tender, crunchy, and have an excellent, sweet and mild cabbage flavor.
+Inner leaves are tender, crunchy, and have an excellent, sweet, mild cabbage flavor.
 Perfect for summer salads, slaws, or cooked dishes.
 In the UK, they are harvested early in the season, before they have fully headed, and sold as "spring greens."
-Select organic or nonorganic seeds.
-Organically grown.
+Avg. head weight: 1 1/2–2 lb.
+Select organic or conventional seeds.
+USDA Certified Organic.
 Avg.
 89,300 seeds/lb.
 Packet: 50 seeds.

 Johnny's is committed to your success, every step of the way.